 If you’ve been involved in a motor vehicle accident, it is not only the other party’s insurance company that will pay out benefits.
 Your own insurance company will often offer coverage as well.
 Mark Nikel and the team at Exclusively Injury Law will make sure you can promptly access the accident benefits from your own insurance company.

 What are accident benefits, and who is eligible?

-Entirely apart from any claim that you may have based upon the liability of the driver or drivers involved in this accident, you may also be eligible for certain Benefits (called Section B or Accident Benefits), from the insurance company of the vehicle in which you were driving or were a passenger.
+Whether or not you have a liability claim with the other side involved in this accident, you may also be eligible for certain Benefits (called Section B or Accident Benefits), from the insurance company of the vehicle in which you were driving or were a passenger.
 If you were a pedestrian or cyclist who was struck by a motor vehicle, these Benefits are also available to you from the company that insures the vehicle that struck you.

-If you require services beyond the dollar value set out, the services are available if you physician feels that they are necessary for your treatment.
-Your insurer can request a medical assessment prior to further treatment:
+If you require services beyond the dollar value set out, the services are available if your physician feels that they are necessary for your treatment.
+Your insurer can request a medical assessment prior to further treatment.

-- Massage or acupuncture therapy (maximum $250 each per person)
+- Massage or acupuncture therapy (maximum $350 per person)

 People who suffer sprains, strains and minor whiplash injuries (as defined in the regulations) can access 12 weeks of therapy.
-If treatment is required for more than 12 weeks, it would be available, however the insurer will likely request a medical assessment to make a determination.
+If treatment is required for more than 12 weeks, the insurer will likely request a medical assessment to make a determination around extending the coverage.